magiblot/tvision/README.md

 ## What is Turbo Vision good for?

 A lot has changed since Borland created Turbo Vision in the early 90's.
-Many GUI tools today separate appearance specification from behaviour specification, use safer or dynamic languages which do not segfault on error, and support either concurrent or asynchronous programming, or both.
+Many GUI tools today separate appearance specification from behaviour specification, use safer or dynamic languages which do not segfault on error, and support either parallel or asynchronous programming, or both.

 Turbo Vision does none of that, but it certainly overcomes many of the issues programmers still face today when writing terminal applications: